MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 This honeytoken account should be attractive for attackers (attractive name or sensitive group membership) and be left unused by your organization.
 Any activity from them might indicate malicious behavior (LDAP, NTLM or Kerberos logon attempts).

-From MSTSC.exe or from an interactive logon, try to sign in using this account with a wrong password and/or valid password:
+Try signing into your honeytoken account.
+For example, you might might used [MSTSC.exe](/windows-server/administration/windows-commands/mstsc) or an interactive logic.

 You should see the logon activity and the alert in the honeytoken user timeline: